 Del Mar California is known for its beautiful beaches, Torrey pine trees, and breathtaking canyons sprinkled with hillside homes.
-The two square miles of Del Mar has long been recognized as one of San Diego County’s finest neighborhoods, gaining prominence with the addition of the Del Mar Race Track in 1937.
+The two square miles of this seaside town has long been recognized as one of San Diego County’s finest neighborhoods.

 For visitors with children, there is Sea-grove Park and adjoining Powerhouse Park with an adjacent children’s playground, affectionately referred to as the Tot Lot.
 Throughout the summer free concerts in the park as well as wine tasting and culinary festivals.

 A fixture of downtown is the L’Auberge Del Mar is a luxury resort and spa.
 With its distinctive French architecture, this gated property is close enough to the beach to offer rewarding views of the Pacific Ocean and its majestic sunsets.
 1540 Camino Del Mar, Del Mar. website.